×

 We asked expat moms who gave birth in Ecuador about their experiences and advice they have for other moms to be.
 They said:

 "Make sure to research the medical facilities in the area beforehand and select one with a good reputation.
 Visit the medical facility before your due date to familiarize yourself with the policies and procedures.
 Consider registering in a pre-natal class and hiring a doula or private midwife to increase your chances of having the birth experience you want.
 Be aware of cultural differences between what you may be used to and what is done in Ecuador.
 Make sure you have the necessary paperwork in place prior to the birth such as your Ecuadorian residency documents, insurance paperwork, and other birth documents.
-Lastly, be prepared for a few surprises along the way as every birth is unique," explained one expat.
+Lastly, be prepared for a few surprises along the way as every birth is unique," wrote a person living in Ecuador.

 Are healthcare services good in Ecuador?